DataDog/documentation/content/en/graphing/graphing_json/widget_json.md

   text: "Request JSON schema"
 ---

-This page covers how to use JSON to build a widget in a Datadog dashboard as you would see in the *JSON* tab of a widget.
+This page covers how to use JSON to build a widget in a Datadog dashboard, as you would see in the *JSON* tab of a widget.
 To learn more about the GUI editor, visit the main [Graphing documentation Page][1]

 {{< img src="graphing/graphing_json/references-graphing-jsoneditor.png" alt="references graphing jsoneditor" responsive="true" style="width:80%;">}}